A pilot of

 An active hero is marked by a light square.
 If an enemy is close to the active

 hero, you can press the Melee Attack Button.
-A red cursor appears, you
+A target cursor appears, you

-can move this cursor and select enemies close the the active hero.
+can move this cursor and select enemies close to the active hero.
 When

-the cursor is marking an enemy the center button turns to a Melee Attack button,
+the cursor is marking an enemy, the center button turns into a Melee Attack button,

 If the active hero has a bow, pistol or any other ranged weapon equipped,

 you can press the Ranged Attack Button.
-A red cursor appears and you
+A target cursor appears and you

 can move this cursor and select any enemy in the combat arena.
 When

-the cursor is marking an enemy the center button turns to a Ranged Attack button and
+the cursor is marking an enemy, the center button turns into a Ranged Attack button and

 If you have enough magic points, you can press this button to cast a